HardlyDifficult/Tutorials/Chapter6.md

 <img src="http://i.imgur.com/QCrcf66.png" width=150px />

- - Add the Evil Cloud sprite
+ - Add the EvilCloud sprite
    - Create an animation to loop, named Animations/**MenuCloud**.
    - Adjust the playback speed in the Animator Controller.